annaritz/fly-interactome/interactome/weighted-interactome/README.md

 _w1_ _s1(studies)_ + _w2_ _s2(databases)_ + _w3_ _s3(evidence)_

-There are five unknowns in this equation: the sttepness of the slope in the two non-linear saturating functions (call them _a1_ and _a2_), and _w1_ and _w2_ (since _w3 = 1-w2-w3_).
+There are five unknowns in this equation: the steepness of the slope in the two non-linear saturating functions (call them _a1_ and _a2_), and _w1_ and _w2_ (since _w3 = 1-w2-w3_).
 These are chosen via a parameter sweep using the DroID dataset (TODO).
 This is similar to the process described in [described in Schaefer et al, Plos One, 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031826).

 ### Evidence-based Weighting: